 The tool, however, seemed to take a little longer to scan for the cookies and does not detect all the cookies used on the website.

 In one method, you can go to the developer console of you the website and find out what cookies are being used.
 You can do this by following the simple steps listed below.

 - Open the website of which you want to check the cookies.
 Preferably in a private window so that cookies set on the browser from other websites do not interfere.

-- Right click on the website and click on Inspect element to open up the developer console.
+- Right-click on the website and click on Inspect element to open up the developer console.

-- The cookies on the website will be listed on a different tab and this changes from browser to browser.
+- The cookies on the website will be listed on a different tab and these changes from browser to browser.
 In Safari and Firefox, the cookies are listed on the Storage tab and in Chrome, the cookies can be seen listed on the Application tab.

 - From this tab, open up the cookies list and click on the domain(s) to see which cookies are set under it.

 You can read more about it in this article.

 Now, this is an easy method where you don't even have to leave the browser window to check what cookies are used by the website.
 But this can be an exhaustive process when the website has many cookies installed under multiple domains.
 So, if you want to check the cookies of a website, all you need is the URL of the website to which you want the information about the cookies.
 And you don't have to look much far online to find a free service that can check the cookies for you.